GoogleCloudPlatform/gke-pubsub-websocket-adapter/README.md

 * If you visit the cluster on the HTTP port instead of the WS/S port, you will be presented with the `websocketd` diagnostic page.
 Clicking on the checkbox will allow you to see the Pub/Sub messages coming through the WebSocket in the browser.
-This functionality can be removed by removing the `--devconsole` argument from the `websocketd` call in the [container setup's](https://github.com/GoogleCloudPlatform/gke-pubsub-websocket-adapter/blob/main/container/exec.sh) `exec.sh` file.
+This can be disabled by removing the `--devconsole` argument from the `websocketd` call in the [container setup's](https://github.com/GoogleCloudPlatform/gke-pubsub-websocket-adapter/blob/main/container/exec.sh) `exec.sh` file.

 ## See also